seakintruth/BERT-Console/doc/welcome.md

    own functions to Excel, either edit that file or (better yet) add new files, and `source()` them in `functions.R`.

- * If you save a file in this editor, BERT will reload your R functions into Excel.
-If you want to do something more complicated -- like recalculating your spreadsheet -- see the docs on watching files.
+ * When you save changes to the `functions.R` file, BERT will reload it into Excel.
+That's a function written into the file itself (at the bottom).
+If you want to turn that off, watch other files, or do something more complicated -- like recalculating the spreadsheet when you save changes -- see the docs on watching files.

  * The R shell is "live" and connected to Excel -- see the docs on Talking to Excel from R, and the Excel Scripting (COM) Interface.